Book2009/FE-NOC/README.md

 <hr>

-- #### **Sensor Shield** : Gravity IO Sensor Shield For Arduino Mega Due
+- #### **Sensor Shield** : Gravity IO Sensor Shield for Arduino Mega Due
 <img src = "https://github.com/Book2009/FE-NOC/blob/main/Robot-Photos/Robot%20Parts/Controller/Sensor%20shield.png" width = "400">
 This part is an extension of the board.
 It is where ultrasonic, light sensors, button sensors, camera, compass, and servos go.
-It has alot of connection pin which can be used for each components.
+It has a lot of connection pin which can be used for each component.
 But with that it also come with a very long design.
 Make it hard to design where to place it on robot.

 | Specification                               | Value                                         |
 |---------------------------------------------|-----------------------------------------------|